intel-analytics/ipex-llm/docs/docs/ScalaUserGuide/build-bigdl-core.md

 BigDL-core provides a lot of native methods including math processing routines, quantized operation and so on.
-It will increase the performance of neuroal networks.
+It will increase the performance of neural networks.
 The math processing routines will call [Intel MKL](https://software.intel.com/en-us/mkl), including gemm, add operations and so on.